 Rasalhague (Alpha Ophiuchi)

-The brightest star in the constellation Ophiuchus; its name, which refers to the whole constellation, comes from an Arabic phrase meaning "the Head of the Serpent Collector."
+Rasalhague (Alpha Ophiuchi) is the brightest star in the constellation Ophiuchus.
+Its name, which refers to the whole constellation, comes from an Arabic phrase meaning "the Head of the Serpent Collector."
 Rasalhague is a giant A star that has probably recently exhausted its core hydrogen reserves.
-It has a faint, very close companion only 0.5" away, equivalent to 7 AU in real terms, that orbits with a period of 8.7 years.
+It has a faint, very close companion only 0.5" away, equivalent to 7astronomical units (AU) in real terms, that orbits with a period of 8.7 years.

 Related category NOTABLE STARS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact